ranizouaoui/Simulator-for-client-server-architecture/README.md

  </div>

 ## Preface
-Our solution ensures communication between clients and server via two named pipes.
+Our solution ensures communication between clients and servers via two named pipes.
 We have synchronized the application with the signals that wake up the client and the server upon receipt of messages.
 Our solution also provides client-server communication via sockets in parallel mode on the server side.
 The manipulation of the different architectures is done through a graphical interface which is made with the “Vue.Js” framework.
 The communication between the interface and the outputs of the C programs is done through a server that I have implemented with the “Express.Js” tool.
-We used the “Shell.Js” tool, which allows us to execute “Shell” commands On a “Node.Js” environment, to launch the executables and retrieve the outputs of C programs
+We used the “Shell.Js” tool, which allows us to execute “Shell” commands On a “Node.Js” environment, to launch the executables and retrieve the outputs of C programs.

 <h4> Why I chose Vuejs framework? </h4>